savasduzgun/TasKagitMakasOyunu/README.md

 # StonePapperScissorsGame
-I tried to write a simple game.I used custom controls.I improved the inheritance control and added property to it.
+I tried to write a simple game example.
+I used custom controls.
+I developed control through inheritance and added properties to it.